 My mum took these photos in a small gale.
-The clouds lowered more and more by the minute, with mum going "I can't see your face!
-It's too dark" and me trying to hold back my hair, as it seemed to be determined to make me look like a yeti.
-However, the wind added a nice touch, and I was definitely feeling 'Autumnal Vibes' in the cold!
+The clouds lowered more and more by the minute, with mum saying, "I can't see your face!
+It's too dark," and me trying to hold back my hair, as it seemed to be determined to make me look like a yeti.
+However, the wind added a nice touch, and I was definitely feeling 'Autumnal Vibes' in the cold.
 And I can happily report that the customised jacket performed its job of keeping me warm to perfection.
 I think it will be getting alot of use as my "photographer jacket" in the next few months.

 I did another behind-the-camera Autumnal themed shoot today (They're starting to stack up on my computer...) with someone else called Roz!
 It was quite surreal ringing up to confirm the shoot by saying "Hi it's Roz.
 Is Roz there?"